kwur/new-kwur-site/_posts/2010-02-08-stack-sessions-reboot.md

   </p>

   <p>
-    and there&#8217;s more to come&#8230;.
+    and there’s more to come….
   </p>

   <p>
-    OH YEAH DON&#8217;T FORGET KWUR Week is coming, too.
+    OH YEAH DON’T FORGET KWUR Week is coming, too.
 Check below for the details, okay.
   </p>
 </div>